kristianfreeman/metaipsum/README.md

     metaipsum source.txt

-The tool will return your ipsum placeholder text.
+The tool will return your ipsum placeholder text, as well as *copy it to your clipboard*.

-In the next release, it will automatically copy it to your clipboard.

 ## Contributing